spacetelescope/jwst/docs/jwst/resample/arguments.rst

   Setting this to `False` helps reduce output file size for very large mosaics, but note that the variances are still computed internally if ``enable_err`` is `True` because they are needed to compute the error array.

+``--pixmap_stepsize``
+  Indicates the spacing at which WCS is evaluated when computing pixel map.
+  Larger step sizes result in faster performance at the cost of accuracy.
+  Interpolation is only performed if ``pixmap_stepsize > 1``.
+  If it's desired to turn on interpolation, we recommend a value of ~10 which seemed to work well for most modes during testing.
+  Default is 1.

+``--pixmap_order``
+  Interpolating spline order for pixel map computation.
+Has no effect unless ``pixmap_stepsize > 1``.
+Must be 1 or 3.
+If it's desired to turn on interpolation, we recommend a value of 3, i.e., cubic spline.
+Default is 1.